MegaPortal/web-intents-for-llms/README.md

 **The `intents.json`**

 LLMs accept function calls, so we have to define the function that the LLMs will call.
-Here's the function definition in JSON format:
+Here's the definition modified form OpenAI's function definition in JSON format:

 ```json
 {